gaiterjones/cross-browser-ajax-file-uploader/README.md

 ### Synopsis
-A simple ajax file uploader using XHR (HTML5) and Flash (Uploadify).
+A simple PHP ajax file uploader using XHR (HTML5) and Flash (Uploadify).
 Can be used as a plugin to provide cross browser file upload functionality.

 ### Version
 ***